Michelle3334/coaching-warriors/README.md

 * GitHub is used to store the projects code after being pushed from Git.
 ### Google Fonts
 * Google Fonts was used to import fonts.
-### Font Awesome
-* Font Awesome was used on the Home page to add icons for design and UX purposes.
 ### Balsamiq
 * Balsamiq was used to create the wireframes during the design process.